boazsegev/iodine/README.md

 Also, iodine's core and parsers are running outside of Ruby's global lock, meaning that they enjoy true concurrency before entering the Ruby layer (your application) - this offers iodine a big advantage over other Ruby servers.

-Another assumption iodine makes is that it is behind a load balancer / proxy (which is the normal way Ruby applications are deployed) - this allows iodine to disregard header validity checks (we're not checking for invalid characters) and focus it's resources on other security and performance concerns.
+Another assumption iodine makes is that it is behind a load balancer / proxy (which is the normal way Ruby applications are deployed) - this allows iodine to disregard some header validity checks (we're not checking for invalid characters) and focus it's resources on other security and performance concerns.

 I recommend benchmarking the performance for yourself using `wrk` or `ab`: